 2. Make Eye Contact

 Eye contact is vital to a trustworthy interaction between you and the person you are speaking to.
-Eye contact shows honesty, integrity, and an openness which is important to any human interaction, business or otherwise.
+Eye contact shows honesty, integrity, and openness, which is important to any human interaction, business or otherwise.

 With this being said, it is also quite rude and awkward to stare continuously at a person, so make sure that your eye contact is a comfortable glance.